Updated on: 17 Jan 2020.

 Have you ever wondered why you receive so many calls requesting you to apply for a credit card?
 Well, the credit card industry is huge and ever-growing.

-Credit card companies issue lakhs of customers with cards and rely on the lack of self-control and absence of mind on part of customers to make money big way.
+Credit card companies issue lakhs of credit cards to the customers and rely on the lack of self-control and absence of mind on part of customers to make money a big way.